CURRICULUM VITAE

 _______.
 "New Media, New Methods, New Mentalities: The Cultural Implications

 of Technological Change."
-Presented at American Journalism Historians
+Presented at the American Journalism Historians

 Association Annual Conference, University of Western Ontario, London,